Beaches of Hong Kong: Lo So Shing Beach

-Lo So Shing Beach (蘆鬚城泳灘) is located on Lamma Island about halfway between the main villages of Yung Shue Wan and Sok Kwu Wan.
+Lo So Shing Beach (蘆鬚城泳灘) is located on Lamma Island between the main villages of Yung Shue Wan and Sok Kwu Wan.
 The water of the beach is clean and it is classified as a Grade 1 beach.
 Some years ago the government of Hong Kong built shower and refreshment facilities there, which remain almost unused because of the beach's remote location and the absence of public transport.

-To reach the beach one must travel to Yung Shue Wan or Sok Kwu Wan from Central by ferry, and then walk for about 40 minutes.
+To reach the beach one must travel to Yung Shue Wan or Sok Kwu Wan by ferry, and then walk for about 40 minutes.

 Cheung Chau

 Cheung Chau Tung Wan Beach and Kwun Yam Beach

 There are two main beaches on Cheung Chau: Cheung Chau Tung Wan Beach (長洲東灣泳灘) and Kwun Yam Beach (觀音灣) aka.
 Afternoon Beach.
-Although they are not as big as the well-known beaches along the Hong Kong Island coast, they do have their own qualities.
+Although they are not as big as the well-known beaches along the Hong Kong Island coast, they have much character.
 Kwun Yam Beach is a beautiful fine white beach situated on the east coast of Cheung Chau.
-The water quality is good and it is classified as a Grade 1 beach.
-It provides many water sports facilities, particularly for sailboarding.
-Many lovers like to take leisurely walks there and to enjoy the village scene which still keeps the old traditions.
-Also, it is the place where Hong Kong's first Olympic medallist, Lee Lai Shan, practised when she was young.
-A formal monument to her achievement is erected in the children's playground on Tung Wan Beach, while an unofficial monument is to be found beside the "windsurfer" café owned by her uncle, which is situated between the two beaches.
+The water quality is good and it is classified as Grade 1.
+It is popular for various water sports facilities, with two centres providing rentals of windsurfers and kayaks.
+Many lovers like to take leisurely walks there and to enjoy the village scene which still maintains the old traditions.
+Also, it is where Hong Kong's first Olympic medallist, Lee Lai Shan, first learned and practised windsurfing.
+A formal monument to her achievement is erected in the children's playground on Tung Wan Beach, while an unofficial monument is to be found beside the "windsurfer" café and centre owned by her uncle and first coach, situated between the two beaches.